MicrosoftDocs/Viva/Viva/glint/set-up-distribution-lists.md

 # Set up and use Distribution Lists

-Distribution lists define which employees within your organization should receive a survey.
+Distribution Lists define which employees within your organization should receive a survey.
 When creating a Distribution List, start with the list of all active employees and then refine this list using employee attributes.
 This creates a custom list of employees that can be chosen as recipients for any Microsoft Viva Glint program within your organization.

-Distribution lists are essential when a survey program isn't intended to be sent to all active employees.
+Distribution Lists are essential when a survey program isn't intended to be sent to all active employees.

 ## Create, edit, or delete a Distribution List